shilpagarg/Diploid-assembly/README.md

 # Diploid-assembly

-Snakefile describes the pipeline to generate haplotigs for every phased block.
+The pipeline describes the linear approach to generate haplotigs for every phased block.

 Requirements: samtools, bwa, picard, seqtk, whatshap